Charlie-Buxton/TTT2_GMod_Role_Incubator/README.md

-# Incubator Role for Trouble in Terrorist Town 2
+# Incubator Role for TTT2

 A custom social-deduction game role for **TTT2**, built in Lua for [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/).